 * Note: Some brush cleaners promote spreading or "haloing" of the paint.
 I prefer to use Durotine because this problem is minimized.
 However, it is important to use a well blotted brush regardless of which brush cleaner you use before touching the brush to the unfired surface.

-Original price...$45.00....Been Selling for $15...Now only $7ea plus $5.25 shipping (US ONLY - international customers contact karlapendleton@juno.com for shipping rates - multiples contact us we can consolidate to minimize shipping costs).
+Original price..$21.95....Now only $10ea plus shipping.
+We can get up to 4 copies in a flat rate priority envelope for $10.95 shipping (US ONLY - international customers contact khpendleton@hotmail.com for shipping rates).
 At these prices you can order several as gifts for your china painting friends or for your club.
+I learned to paint roses from this book many years ago.

-Karla Pendleton's Wet Grounding Oil Instructions Lay down RICH, SOLID, SHINY GROUNDS in 1-3 coats
+Karla Pendleton's Grounding Oil Instructions